olebole/irafdoc/doc/lists.rimcursor.rst

   <p>
   While the program is waiting for the cursor to be read, i.e. whenever the image cursor is blinking rapidly, the terminal is said to be in
-  <tt>"cursor mode"</tt>.
+  <span style="font-family: monospace;">"cursor mode"</span>.
 To read the cursor position, enter any key not
   recognized as a cursor mode command (currently there are no cursor mode commands for the image cursor so any character may be typed).
   The colon key returns to text
   input for a line of text terminated by a carriage return.
-This is called a <tt>"colon command"</tt>.
+This is called a <span style="font-family: monospace;">"colon command"</span>.
 The actual character or colon command one types depends upon the program for which the list is intended.
 If the program will use only the coordinates of the cursor any character may be typed, e.g., the space bar.
 If the program uses the key value to